AustinCodingAcademy/PHPIntermediate/syllabus/02 Functions Arrays Strings.md

 echo '$wolverine after call: '.$wolverine."\n";
 ```

-#### Documenting the entire method
+#### Documenting functions using DocBlock

-Documenting a method is slightly time consuming and doesn't seem to provide any immediate benefit at first.
+Documenting a function is slightly time consuming and doesn't seem to provide any immediate benefit at first.
 However, documenting is more important than the actual code you are about to write.
-It is of paramount important that code be readable.
+It is of paramount importance that code be readable.
 As a developer, you will end up reading lots of source code.
 Nobody likes reading badly formatted/undocumented code.
 Here are a few simple rules to follow:
-- Specify what your method does in plain english e.g. ```This method teaches you karate```
+- Specify what your function does in plain english e.g. ```This method teaches you karate```
-- Specify the type of each argument
+- Specify the type of each argument e.g. ```@param string```
-- Mention the name of the variable that matches the argument name
+- Mention the name of the variable that matches the argument name ```@param string $personName Name of the karate student```
 - Type hint your arguments if they are complex objects e.g. ```Person $person```
 - Specify a return type e.g. ```@return string```
 - Mention any Exceptions that your function throws e.g. ```@throws MissingDataException```